Public image of George W. Bush: Vice

-In 2018, director Adam McKay, who had previously directed The Big Short (film) in 2015, released Vice, a biopic on George W. Bush's Vice President Dick Cheney, with Christian Bale in the lead role, and Sam Rockwell in the role of George W. Bush.
+In 2018, director Adam McKay, who had previously directed The Big Short in 2015, released Vice, a biopic on George W. Bush's Vice President Dick Cheney, with Christian Bale in the lead role, and Sam Rockwell in the role of George W. Bush.
 Although primarily focusing on Cheney, Adam McKay remains overtly critical of George W. Bush and his administration.
 The film portrays Bush as an ambitious former alcoholic seeking only to "impress his father, and shows him as malleable and boastful".

 Post-presidential image

 Miss Me Yet? billboard

 In February 2010 a roadside billboard appeared featuring an image of George W. Bush and a caption with the words "MISS ME YET?".
 The billboard was initially spotted on Interstate 35 in Wyoming, Minnesota but soon other billboards like it popped up around the country.
-It was first considered to be an internet hoax, but has been confirmed as a real advertisement.
-The Billboard has led to other Bush-themed merchandise with the catchphrase "Miss Me Yet?" from agencies such as CafePress, and the image plus the related caption has become an internet meme.
+It was first considered to be an internet hoax, but was confirmed as a real advertisement.
+The Billboard led to other Bush-themed merchandise with the catchphrase "Miss Me Yet?" from agencies such as CafePress, and the image plus the related caption became an internet meme.

 The billboard was mentioned on Rush Limbaugh's talk radio show as some callers mentioned the billboard did exist.
 It was later discovered to have been created and sponsored by an anonymous source who wanted to remain that way as per the billboard owner Schubert & Hoey Outdoor Advertising.
 According to the billboard owner, the sign was purchased by a group of small business owners located in the seven-county metropolitan area.
 Later, Mike Rivard, one of the six business owners from Minnesota, came forward and told Fox News that one of the reasons why they did it was they thought it was a hilarious message, and the image they used was found online.